My Mother’s Melted Chocolate Jimmies Bread Sandwiches

 Not my mother, though.
 She hailed from New York State, her father was the mayor of a medium-sized town.
 She graduated cum laude from her university and got the proverbial European tour at the end of her studies.
 Her picture had been in the newspaper with her debutante ball, she proudly shared this with me when I was growing up.
 They featured her engagement and marriage as well; my parents had met on the boat crossing to New York City, where my father was going to study insurance underwriting.
 I wasn’t sure what to do with that published information, it wasn’t happening to me or around me, so it seemed really, really far away from me.
 My generation was one of equality for all, the end of the flower power with big bell bottom jeans, why do we need to wear bras, and peace and love for all.

-She didn’t experience the real war, the hunger, the fear, the unknown.
+My mother did not experience the real war, the hunger, the fear, the unknown.
 She didn’t have to cultivate the ability to have to think on your feet and act quickly in the face of intimidation.
 She did see how hard people worked, how they never stopped trying to fix buildings, things, stuff, work on projects — rebuild society.
+She empathized, and personalized it into her story.
+I could feel my Dutch grandmother, and her mother-in-law, showing us that you could also choose to ‘keep calm and carry on’.
+It functions as a source of strength to know you can overcome challenges in life.

 My mother was at the center of our family, maybe of the small village I grew up.
 She brought American glamour to Holland, her feminist views of women’s right to work, abortion and autonomy.
 She taught us how to swim, a novelty at the time.
 But my parents would fight about the weirdest things, I remember as a kid thinking, and now I don’t know if that was because of my mom’s strong views.
 I am sure her ideas were very different from the Dutch at the time, not only socially but also culturally.
 The differences between America and the Netherlands are small but oh-so-important, I have discovered.

-Why I am sharing this?
+Why I am sharing all this?
 Actually to put her recipe for chocolate paste out there.

 My mother was already making her version of ‘chocopasta’, as we call it in Holland, back in the sixties.
 She would take a slice of bread (boterham in Dutch), butter it and put chocolate jimmies (chocolade hagelslag) on there.
 Then she would roast these and add more butter (yes, not a cholesterol-friendly food), which you then spread out to create a type of chocolatey paste on your wonderfully toasted bread.